gettyimages/mesos_offer_filtering_allocator_module/README.md

 This is a (hopefully) temporary alternative to the [maintenance primitives](http://mesos.apache.org/documentation/latest/maintenance/) mechanism in Mesos which only works when frameworks adopt it.

-Use-cases
+Use-case
-- You want to temporarily isolate an agent from new tasks, but would like to keep existing tasks running there
+- Isolate an agent from any new tasks, but let existing tasks on the agent keep running (to completion)
-- You want to take an agent down for maintenance, but allow the currently running batch tasks to complete normally

 Installation